Ilshidur/tor-relay-docker/README.md

 # tor-relay-docker

-Lightweight TOR relay image, based on the ["lsiobase/alpine" Docker image](https://hub.docker.com/r/lsiobase/alpine) provided by https://linuxserver.io.
+Lightweight TOR relay image, based on Alpine Linux.
+Configurations can be passed as environment variables.

 ## Usage